teju85/ml-glossary/src/_posts/2018-01-01-decision-trees.md

 These trees can also be thought of as partitioning the input dataset using these condition checks, all the way down to leaf nodes, recursively.
-However, this also means that it is more susceptible for over-fitting.
+However, this also means that it is more susceptible for overfitting.

 It is also one way to visualize nested conditional statements in programs.
 These are one of the most popular ML models, especially for structured datasets.